Mike Ackil – Teacher. He lives in New York. Ackil was On Out’s 3rd mike-ackilAnnual 100 Most Eligible Bachelors (2013).

 Andrew Ahn – Korean-American independent filmmaker.
 He was born and raised in Los Andrew AhnAngeles.
 His short film “Dol” (“First Birthday”) premiered at the Sundance Film Festival.
 It won awards including the Grand Jury Award Outstanding Narrative Short Film at Outfits: Los Angeles Gay and Lesbian Film Festival 2012, and a Jury Award for Best Narrative Short Film at the Polari: Austin Gay and Lesbian International Film Festival 2012.
 Ahn stated that he made the film to come out to his parents as gay.

-Margarita Alcantara – She is a proud queer Filipino mestiza, and the margarita-alcantaraeditress and publisher of the zine, Bamboo Girl, which she founded in 1995 to explore her identity as a mixed blood Filipina as well as various issues such as sex and gender.
+Margarita Alcantara – She is a proud queer Filipino mestiza, and the margarita-alcantaraeditress and publisher of the magazine, Bamboo Girl, which she founded in 1995 to explore her identity as a mixed blood Filipina as well as various issues such as sex and gender.
 She is a LGBT activist and is openly lesbian.

 The Amazons 1 BC – They were believed to have been a nation of all-female warriors in Greek mythology and Classical antiquity.
 Notable queens of the Amazons are Penthesilea, who participated in the Trojan War, and her sister Hippolyte, whose magical girdle, given by her father Ares, was the object of one of the labors of Hercules.
 Amazon warriors were often depicted in battle with Greek warriors in classical art.
 The Amazons have become associated with many historical people throughout the Roman Empire period and Late Antiquity.
 In Roman historiography, there are various accounts of Amazon raids in Asia Minor.
 Amazons were said to have founded the cities and temples of Smyrna, Sinope, Cyme, Gryne, Ephesus, Pitania, Magnesia, Clete, Pygela, Latoreria and Amastris.
 According to legend they also invented the cavalry.
 In some versions of the myth, no men were permitted to have sexual encounters or reside in Amazon country; but once a year, in order to prevent their race from dying out, they visited the Gargareans (this was an all-male tribe), a neighboring tribe.
 The male children who were the results of these visits were either killed, sent back to their fathers or exposed in the wilderness to fend for themselves; the girls were kept and brought up by their mothers, and trained in agricultural pursuits, hunting, and the art of war.
 In other versions when the Amazons went to war they would not kill all the men.
 Some they would take as slaves, and once or twice a year they would have sex with their slaves.